 Join us as we monitor a variety of bird species at Missisquoi National

-This month's Bird Monitoring Walk will be on Saturday October 17, 2015 on
+This month's Bird Monitoring Walk will be on Saturday July 17, 2010 on the

-the Old Railroad Passage Trail.
-Meet at 8:00 AM at the parking lot located
+Maquam/Black Creek Trail.
+Meet at 8:00 AM at the parking lot on Route 78.

-the road from Stephen Young Marsh.
-If you have any questions, just reply
+remember that).
+If you have any questions, just reply to this email.

 The monthly walks will gather long-term data on the presence of birds,